Abdulkarim9/Python-File-Organizer/README.md

 4- you will be brought to startup directory now paste that short cut and that's it.

-# this script will run every 30 seconds but you can change the time if you would like to.
+this script will run every 30 seconds but you can change the time if you would like to.

 # Note that you need to restart your computer for the script to run.

-# if you have any questions feel free to ask.